GoogleCloudPlatform/enterprise-knowledge-solution/README.md

-    export REGION="<Google Cloud Region for deploying the resources>" export DOC_AI_REGION="<Doc AI region where your Custom Document Classifier is deployed.>" export DOC_AI_PROCESSOR_ID="<ID for the Custom Document Classifier>"
+    export REGION="<Google Cloud Region for deploying the resources>" export DOC_AI_REGION="<Doc AI region where your Custom Document Classifier is deployed.>" export DOC_AI_PROCESSOR_ID="<ID for the Custom Document Classifier>" export SERVICE_ACCOUNT_ID="your service account identity that will be used to deploy resources"
     ```

 1. Run the following script to setup your environment and your cloud project for running terraform.
 This configures the following: